-Chemo and targeted drugs go through the whole body.
-They can reach cancer cells anywhere in the body.
+Chemo, targeted drugs, and other types of drugs go through the whole body.
+They can reach cancer cells almost anywhere in the body.

 Doctors often use both types of treatments for bone cancers.
 The treatment plan that’s best for you will depend on:

-Surgery (SUR-jur-ee) is the main treatment for most bone cancers.
-The goal of this treatment is to take out all of the cancer and some of the normal tissue around it.
-In rare cases, the arm or leg with cancer needs to be amputated (am-pew-TAY-tid) to get all the cancer.
+Surgery is an important part of treatment for most kinds of bone cancer.
+The goal of surgery is to take out all of the cancer.
+Often some of the normal tissue around it needs to be removed as well.
+In rare cases, the arm or leg with cancer needs to be amputated to get all the cancer.
 If the cancer has spread, those tumors need to be taken out, too.

 Surgery can also be used to help rebuild or repair the changes caused by taking out the bone with cancer.

-Ask your doctor what kind of surgery you need and what will be done during the surgery.
+Ask your doctor what kind of surgery you need and how the surgery will be done.

 Side effects of surgery

-Any type of surgery can have risks and side effects.
+Any type of surgery can have risks and side effects, such as bleeding, blood clots, and infections.
+And surgery on different parts of the body can have different side effects.
 Ask the doctor what you can expect.
 If you have problems, let your doctors know.
 Doctors who treat people with bone cancer should be able to help you with any problems that come up.

-Radiation (RAY-dee-AY-shun) uses high-energy rays (like x-rays) to kill cancer cells.
-It’s not used a lot because most bone cancers are not easily killed with radiation.
-It may be used if a tumor cannot be taken out.
-It also may be used after surgery to kill cancer cells that were left behind.
+Radiation uses high-energy rays (like x-rays) to kill cancer cells.
+Most bone cancer cells are not easily killed with radiation, so this type of treatment isn't used for all bone cancers.
+It may be used if surgery can't take out a tumor.
+It also may be used after surgery to kill cancer cells that may have been left behind.